An operator algebraic approach to symmetry defects and fractionalization: G -Defect Representations

-In this section, we show that $\GSec$ has the structure of a $G$-crossed braided monoidal category.
+In this section, we show that $\GSec$ has the structure of a $G$-crossed braided $\rmW^*$-tensor category.
 To show this, we first construct the $G$-crossed monoidal structure and then construct the braiding.